VertaAI/modeldb/README.md

 If you have [Docker Compose](https://docs.docker.com/compose/install/) installed, you can bring up a ModelDB server with just a couple commands.

-If you want to run ModelDB with Docker without Docker Compose, see the [detailed instructions](dockerbuild/README.md).
+*To run ModelDB with Docker, but without Docker Compose, see [detailed instructions](dockerbuild/README.md).*

 1. **Clone the repo**